 Following sample java class lets you connect to secure hadoop file system.
-I will be using Cloudera maven repos for Hadoop dependencies.

 First things first.